FastForwardLink

 • manifest.json

-2. Copy these file to your vault's plugins folder at {VaultFolder}/.obsidian/plugins/FastForwardLink.
+2. Copy these files to your vault's plugins folder at {VaultFolder}/.obsidian/plugins/FastForwardLink.

 3. In Obsidian, go to Settings > Community Plugins and enable FastForwardLink.